Austra Skujytė

 Austra Skujytė (born 12 August 1979 in Biržai) is a retired Lithuanian athlete, competing in both the heptathlon and the decathlon.
 On 15 April 2005 in Columbia, Missouri, she broke the women's decathlon world record, with a score of 8358.
 She is the 2004 Olympic silver medalist and 2012 Olympic bronze medalist in the heptathlon.
-The later medal was allocated retrospectively following the disqualification in 2016 of original medalist Tatyana Chernova for historic doping offences.
+The latter medal was allocated retrospectively following the disqualification in 2016 of original medalist Tatyana Chernova for historic doping offences.